Q: What is PCCN certification?

 Q: How do I sign up for the PCCN exam?

-A: You may Apply Online.
-For information about the exam and a paper application, refer to the PCCN Exam Handbook, available online or by requesting a copy via email at certcorp@aacn.org.
+A: You may apply online for PCCN certification.
+For information about the exam and/or a paper application, refer to the exam handbook for your eligibility pathway, which is available online or by requesting a copy from certcorp@aacn.org.

 Q: When is the PCCN exam offered?